Congressional District # 12

-After considering and responding to comments from the public, a Record of Decision (ROD), a public document that explains the site cleanup plan, was signed in September 1999 by U.S. EPA and Illinois EPA.
+After considering and responding to comments from the public, a Record of Decision (ROD), a public document that explains the site cleanup plan, was signed in September 1999 by EPA and Illinois EPA.
 The cleanup plan described in the ROD included: (1) off-site disposal of various site wastes at a hazardous waste disposal facility; (2) an on-site biological treatment land farm to treat contaminated soil; (3) steam injection/concentrated contaminant recovery to address groundwater concerns; and (4) injection of a substrate (Hydrogen Release Compound (HRC)) into the subsurface to address the less-contaminated groundwater.

 The remedial design for the site cleanup was completed on July 21, 2003.
-Partial funding for the cleanup was received in 2004.
+Initial funding for the cleanup was received in 2004.
 This funding was used to remove hazardous and special wastes on the north side of the site and to treat groundwater in this area.
 Cleanup of the northern portion of the site was completed in 2005.

-In December 2005, in lieu of using on-site biological land farming to address soil contamination, U.S. EPA decided to change this component of the remedy and ship contaminated soils to an off-site landfill instead.
+In December 2005, in lieu of using on-site biological land farming to address soil contamination, EPA decided to change this component of the remedy and ship contaminated soils to an off-site landfill instead.
 The change was documented in an Explanation of Significant Differences (ESD) that was signed in 2005.

-A second Explanation of Significant Differences (ESD) was signed in June 2009 to document several minor changes to the remedy, including the need for institutional controls (ICs) to restrict future use of site soils and groundwater, excavation of contaminated soil from beneath 22nd Street, and a contingency plan for addressing potential additional contamination below the Jennite Pit.
+A second Explanation of Significant Differences (ESD) was signed in June 2009 to document several other minor changes to the remedy, including the need for institutional controls (ICs) to restrict future use of site soils and groundwater, excavation of contaminated soil from beneath 22nd Street, and a contingency plan for addressing potential additional contamination below the Jennite Pit.

 After the cleanup of the northern portion of the site was completed in 2005, the cleanup of the southern portion of the site was initiated.
 Construction of the site-wide remedy was completed in 2009.
 Cleanup activities undertaken since 2005 include removal of dioxin-contaminated soils; excavation of the Jennite Pit and the 22nd Street Lagoon; completion of the Area H cleanup; excavation and disposal of soils in the former PCP process area; additional injection of the HRC substrate to promote anaerobic biodegradation of groundwater contaminants; and construction of a treatment system.
 The treatment system includes use of hot water injection wells to remove non-aqueous phase liquids (NAPL) from groundwater.